news

 • Recommendations for getting yourself set up professionally from Germany (professional liability insurance with the proper coverage, platforms for networking or finding clients)

-• Help with registering your business & starting your counseling or therapy practice (where & how to register, classifications & tax implications; are you a Freiberufler/in?
+• Guidance on registering your business & starting your counseling or therapy practice (where & how to register, classifications & tax implications; are you a Freiberufler?
 Gewerbetreibende?
-Kleinunternehmer/in?...)
+Kleinunternehmer?...)

-• Overall guidance on setting up an internationally compliant practice to support your lifestyle
+• Support with setting up an internationally compliant practice

 • Emotional support for processing shifts in your professional identity